RIP to All the Gay Bars in New York City I've Known

 TRILOGY (next to the Christopher St. Path Station)

-A nice little bar with a restaurant in the back (1980s), it later became the notorious Chi-Chi's, which attracted a loud, black/Hispanic crowd that was a blight on the neighborhood.
-It closed around 2008 and is now a Thai fusion restaurant.
+A nice little bar with a restaurant in the back (1980s), it later became the notorious Chi-Chi's, which attracted a loud, black/Hispanic crowd that many residents considered to be a blight on the neighborhood.
+It closed around 2008, and is now a Thai fusion restaurant.

 UNCLE CHARLIE'S DOWNTOWN (Greenwich Ave.)

 The "It" bar of the 1980s, this is the bar I frequented the most.
-In 1990 and 1991 I lived across the street from the bar and could watch who was coming and going from my kitchen window (and I witnessed a number of hilarious cat fights out on the sidewalk.)
+In 1990 and 1991, I lived across the street from it and could watch who was coming and going from my kitchen window (and I witnessed a number of hilarious cat fights out on the sidewalk.)

 UNCLE CHARLIE'S SOUTH (Third Ave/38th St.)

 This was the hopping bar in the late '70s/early '80s before a sister bar opened in the Village in 1981.
 And if you were in the mood for dancing, the club Stix was close by on Second Ave. (in an earlier incarnation it was The Barefoot Boy).
 And Uncle Charlie's restaurant was a block or two south on Third Ave.